Best VPN for Brazil (2026): Remote Work Security & Privacy

 Brazil's Digital Privacy Awakening

-Brazil's Lei Geral de Proteção de Dados (LGPD), enacted in 2020, is Latin America's most comprehensive data protection law and closely mirrors the EU's GDPR.
-It gives Brazilian citizens rights over their personal data and imposes obligations on companies that collect it.
+Brazil's Lei Geral de Protecao de Dados (LGPD), enacted in 2020, is Latin America's most comprehensive data protection law and closely mirrors the EU's GDPR.
+It gives Brazilian citizens rights over their personal data — including access, correction, deletion, and portability — and imposes obligations on companies that collect it.
+The ANPD (Autoridade Nacional de Protecao de Dados) has begun issuing enforcement actions, signaling that LGPD is moving beyond paper into practice.

-Despite LGPD, a VPN remains valuable because the law primarily regulates companies — it doesn't prevent your ISP from collecting connection metadata or protect you on unsecured public Wi-Fi.
+Despite LGPD, a VPN remains essential because the law primarily regulates companies — it does not prevent your ISP from collecting connection metadata, does not encrypt your traffic on public Wi-Fi, and does not address the elevated cybercrime risks that make Brazil one of the most targeted countries for online fraud globally.

 Why Brazilians Need a VPN